aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 Same goal in both directions: every CUI access change becomes a deliberate, recorded decision rather than silent drift.
-The nontechnical operator should not have to reverse-engineer the CMMC requirement or the evidence packet.
+The nontechnical operator should not have to reverse-engineer the CMMC requirement or the entire architecture.
 The app should make the compliant path obvious, whether the right answer is to remove access or formally approve it.

-That is the product direction: from evidence packet, to finding, to human-approved action, to verified recovery.